ARMmbed/workshop-mbed-connect-asia-lights/instructions.md

 We can also write some code to interact with this device.

 1. Install a recent version of [node.js](https://nodejs.org) (4.x or higher).
-1. Download the source code for this workshop from [here](https://github.com/ARMmbed/workshop-mbed-connect-connected-lighting/archive/master.zip) - and unpack in a convenient location.
+1. Download the source code for this workshop from [here](https://github.com/ARMmbed/workshop-mbed-connect-asia-lights/archive/master.zip) - and unpack in a convenient location.
 1. Open a terminal or a command window.
-1. Change directory to the folder where you download the `workshop-mbed-connect-connected-lighting` repository.
+1. Change directory to the folder where you download the `workshop-mbed-connect-asia-lights` repository.
 1. Run `cd 4_from_code`.
 1. Run `npm install`.
 1. Open `main.js` in a text editor.